rojaster/tinymembench/index.md

  ---
 ```

-> The experiments aim to represent memory accesses speed.
+> The experiments aim to represent memory access speed.
+> I specified CPUs just for indexing sake.
+It would be more accurate to represent memory characteristics here for each particular case.

 ## Supported Archs
 - [X] macOS: x86, M1